phillbush/tbgen/README.md

 WARNING!
 tbgen is not a Verilog parser, it expects the module file to be well written.

+## Usage

+**tbgen** should be called as follows:
+The first group of arguments are `VARIABLE=VALUE` pairs preceded by `-v`.
+The second group of arguments are input specifications.
+The third kind argument is the filename to be read.
+All group of arguments are optional.
+If the filename is omitted, a module is read from standard input.

+	tbgen [-v VARIABLE=VALUE]...
+[INPUTSPEC]...
+[FILE]

 ## Variables

 Variables can be set with the -v option, as in -v VARIABLE=VALUE.